wegfawefgawefg/pytorch-image-model-server-docker/README.md

 1. in go.sh
 1. edit the username to be your username for docker
 1. please run go.sh to build
+1. the build will not run
+1. feel free to change the dockerfile
 1. after building, please run the docker container on nvidia arm device
 1. ssh into docker container
 1. run model.py
 1. if model.py runs succesfully then it is a success

 thank you.